PhilRW/appdaemon-apps/README.md

 `forget_event` is optional and will wipe its memory (database file) when you fire that event.

 `exit_delay` is optional and lets you tweak the delay from when the `occupancy_state` sensor turns to `off` and when the app starts replaying events.
 This is useful for automation events that trigger after you depart, such as turning off lights.
 The default value is 60 (seconds).

+`events_db` is optional and lets you customize the events database file.
+This is necessary if you are running more than once instance of the app.
+The default value is `/share/Monkey_events`.
+The extension `.pkl` is added to the filename, so do not specify that in the value.

 ### Known issues